-- Group pressure, this is a familiar phenomenon among young people.
-Not wanting to be inferior to others, wanting to be part of it.
+- Group pressure: this is a familiar phenomenon among young people.
+Not wanting to be inferior to others, wanting to belong.

-- Wanting to stand up to rules from adults.
+- Wanting to stand up to the rules of adults.

-- Advertising, although there has been a complete ban on tobacco advertising in the Netherlands since 2002 for example, there is still a lot of smoking in TV series and films.
-The smoking characters can be a role model for someone.
+- Advertising.
+Although there has been a complete ban on tobacco advertising in the Netherlands since 2002 for example, there is still a lot of smoking in TV series and films.
+The smoking characters can be seen as a role model.

-- Socially accepted, in the past, people even smoked in television programmes, doctors smoked, smoking was still a socially accepted phenomenon at that time.
+- Smoking used to be socially accepted.
+In the past, people smoked on television; even doctors smoked; smoking was still a socially accepted phenomenon at that time.

-Smoking is linked to a situation or an action.
+Smoking is triggered by a situation or an action.
 This makes it so hard to stop.
 We see the following mechanisms associated with smoking:

 - Psychological effect: there is a slight intoxication that can last several minutes.
-It is always sought after.
+This intoxication is sought after time after time.

-- Familiarisation, you need more and more to achieve the same effect.
+- Habituation: you need more and more to achieve the same effect.

 - Physical dependence: the body asks for more and protests when no nicotine is supplied.

-- Habituation: having rituals is part of this: the cigarette when you get up, with your coffee, after dinner, with a drink, etc. Smoking is linked to certain situations.
+- Ritual behaviour: the cigarette when you get up, with your coffee, after dinner, with a drink, etc. Smoking is triggered by certain situations.

 - Reward or consolation: you feel that you have earned a cigarette after a certain task and/or you first take a cigarette to relax or unwind.
-In this way, smoking is linked to emotions.
+In this way, smoking is triggered by emotions.

 - Concentration: you need the cigarette to concentrate.
-Here, too, smoking is linked to a particular situation.
+Here, too, smoking is triggered by a particular situation.

 - Withdrawal symptoms when you stop: you really do not feel well.
 When you light a cigarette, that nasty feeling stops.

-- Denial: everyone knows the story of 'the one family member who was a chain smoker and who turned 80' to 'I can stop whenever I want' and 'I will be okay, I play sport a lot and eat healthily'.
+- Denial: everyone knows the story of 'the one family member who was a chain smoker and who turned 80' to 'I can stop whenever I want' and 'I will be okay, I do a lot of sport and eat healthily'.

-With your doctor you can see which treatment or a combination of treatments suits you best.
+Your doctor can advise you which treatment or a combination of treatments suits you best.
 Counselling together with nicotine substitutes or medications has the greatest chance of success.
 There are different types of support.

-- Telephone coaching: the coach will give you advice on how to stop by phone.
+- Telephone coaching: the coach will give you on-the-phone advice on how to stop.

-- Group training: here the idea is that after a number of group meetings all participants stop at the same time.
-There will be a number of meetings.
+- Group training: here the idea is that after a number of group meetings all participants stop smoking together.
 The participants can help to support each other.

-- Lifestyle training: this form is used when all other forms did not help with stopping.
+- Lifestyle training: this is the last resort when all other treatments have failed.
 The training is more intensive than the other forms of support and can take place individually or in a group.

 There are various types of medicines that can help to stop smoking.
 They can be used in combination with a non-medical treatment.

-- When breastfeeding, take the nicotine medication just after breastfeeding and do not breastfeed in the 2 to 3 hours that you have taken it.
+- When breastfeeding, take the nicotine medication just after breastfeeding and do not breastfeed until 2 to 3 hours after taking it.

 The following medications are possible:

-- Nicotine substitutes (NVM), which are available in the form of mouth spray, patches, medicines for under the tongue, sugar-free chewing gum and lozenges.
-A combination of administration forms is possible.
-If you use nicotine substitutes, you must stop smoking otherwise you may consume too much nicotine.
+- Nicotine substitutes (NVM), which come as mouth spray, patches, medicines that dissolve under the tongue, sugar-free chewing gum and lozenges.
+A combination is possible.
+If you use nicotine substitutes, you must refrain from smoking otherwise you may consume too much nicotine.

-The following medications may help to reduce the withdrawal symptoms and reduce your need to smoke, they can be prescribed in combination with nicotine.
+The following medications may help to reduce withdrawal symptoms and reduce your need to smoke.
+They can be prescribed in combination with nicotine.

-- Cytisin, this medicine is started at least 5 days before the date of smoking cessation.
+- Cytisin: this medicine must be started at least 5 days you stop smoking.

-- Varenicline, it blocks the action of nicotine in the brain, it can therefore not be used with nicotine substitutes.
-The medication is started 1 to 2 weeks before you stop smoking.
-And lasts 12 weeks.
+- Varenicline: this blocks the nicotine activity in the brain and can therefore not be used with nicotine substitutes.
+The medication must be started 1 to 2 weeks before you stop smoking.
+And it must be continued for 12 weeks.

-- Acupuncture, homeopathy, hypnotherapy and laser therapy: alternative treatments for smoking include acupuncture, homeopathy, hypnotherapy and laser therapy: although these therapies have not been sufficiently proven to help, there are some people who say that they have benefited from them.
+- Acupuncture, homeopathy, hypnotherapy and laser therapy: although there is insufficient proof of the positive effect of these therapies, some patients are known to have benefited from them.
 The search for the right method to quit smoking is the responsibility of each individual.

 - Apps: there are several apps on the market that can help you quit smoking.
-They will give you tips on how stop smoking again and how to keep it up.
-Some allow you to set up guides.
-They indicate how long you have not smoked for and the benefits of not smoking.
+They will give you tips on how to stop smoking and how to persevere.
+Some allow you to set up schemes.
+They indicate how long you have not smoked for and what the benefits of not smoking are.

-- Other online: there are also games and courses online that provide support.
+- Other online help: there are also games and online courses that provide support.
 There are also programs to stop on your own, independent of others.

 - E-cigarette: there is no scientific evidence yet as to whether the e-cigarette is good or bad for your health.
-The e-cigarette is electronic and mimics a real cigarette, it also contains nicotine.
-The advantage is that you can slowly reduce the nicotine, the disadvantage may be that with the e-cigarette you maintain the mechanisms associated with smoking.
+The e-cigarette is electronic and mimics a real cigarette; it also contains nicotine.
+The advantage is that you can slowly reduce the amount of nicotine; the disadvantage may be that with the e-cigarette you keep the habits associated with smoking.

-Changes in lifestyle for people who quit smoking or have stopped, is very personal and depends on the patterns you have developed over time when you (still) smoked.
-These patterns have to be broken.
-It is also advisable to maintain a healthy lifestyle.
-A healthy lifestyle means that you should live as healthily and regularly as possible with a varied diet and drink enough water.
+A change in lifestyle for people who decide to quit smoking or have stopped entirely, is very personal and depends on the patterns you have developed over time while smoking.
+These patterns need to be broken through maintaining a healthy lifestyle, ie eating a varied diet and drinking enough water.
 Get enough sleep, avoid stress and exercise regularly.
 Moderate the consumption of alcohol and coffee.
 Get sufficient relaxation.

 Additional risks and side effects